ayesha-saeed123/A-Bank-Management-System-in-Assembly/README.md

 * Withdraw and Deposit Money:
 The ability to withdraw and deposit money is a critical feature of any bank management system.
-This feature allows customers to make transactions using their bank accounts, either by depositing money intotheir account or withdrawing money from it.
+This feature allows customers to make transactions using their bank accounts, either by depositing money into their account or withdrawing money from it.
 * Create New Accounts:
-Another essential feature of a bank management system is the ability tocreate new accounts.
+Another essential feature of a bank management system is the ability to create new accounts.
 This feature allows banks to onboard new customers and open new accounts quickly and easily.
 * Update Existing Accounts: